 Having the skills and ability to use flash lighting in your photography is as important as being able to work with natural light.
 In this lesson we will be looking at all of the various uses of flash in photography.
 Flash is an essential tool to any photographer whether you just want to add a little bit of light to eliminate shadow or you want to light an entire scene.
 Knowledge on flash allows you to control and shape the light to create stunning images.

 In this lesson, we will be looking at how light can be shaped and manipulated to give you much more control over how your subject is represented.
 We will be looking at different styles of lighting commonly used in studio photography and the set ups to achieve them.
 This will broaden the range of lighting options you have when you are doing a studio shoot and expand your creative abilities.

-Module IV - Powerful Enhancement Semester
+Module IV - Powerful Enhancement Module

 The ability to shoot images that are completely unprocessed in camera gives you complete control over image quality.
 Shooting in Raw gives you greater control over exposure, tone, sharpness and compression.
 We will be looking at how using the camera raw processing software can give you much more creative capabilities, whilst maintaining the highest quality files possible from your camera.

 Week 2: Creating Black and White Images - Part 1

 Capturing amazing dramatic Black and White images requires a completely different thought process than shooting in colour.
 When shooting black and white images you focus much more on light, tone and contrast.
 In this lesson, you will learn how to develop this new thought process and visual awareness, for seeing and capturing pictures that will make stunning black and white images.

 Week 3: Creating Black and White Images - Part 2

 Converting images from colour, into strong dynamic black and white images is no easy task.
 You will learn how to manipulate colours in an image, to create stunning tones and contrast when they are converted into Black and White.
 This will ensure you are producing images that resemble the work of the traditional masters of black and white photography.